 The river begins spilling over its banks into low pasture lands flooding some roadways that are not protected by levees including Marine Drive and Ferndale Road.

-At 15 feet (based on historical observations)
+At 15 feet (action stage) (following are based on historical observations)

 - Expect water over the roadway on Ferndale Road north of Marine Drive and also north of Slater Road